20 June is World Refugee DayJune 12th, 2020 By Janice Rodrigues

 Immigration to Aotearoa/New Zealand — this topic is about migrants, refugees, journeys, transport, and what has made New Zealand a popular migrant nation.

 Refugees (New Zealand) — these are people who have been forced to leave their homeland because of war or persecution.
-New Zealand has a strong history of accepting refugees, and this has continued as the number of trouble spots around the world have increased.
+New Zealand has a strong history of accepting refugees, and this has continued as the number of trouble spots around the world has increased.

 Immigration (New Zealand) — Aotearoa New Zealand has long been a country people have chosen to immigrate to.
 This entry looks at historical immigration to New Zealand as well as the reasons people are choosing to move here today.